j-richey/ounce-of-rust-docs/pound-of-rust/_sources/references.rst.txt

 ..
-The LaTeX output adds its own Bibliography section.
+The LaTeX output adds its own Bibliography section title.

 ..  only:: html